SiamAhmedOlied/SiamAhmedOlied/README.md

 ###

-<h6 align="left">✨ Creating AI Models and Finding bugs in various companies Since 2022<br>📚 I'm currently learning Advanced Bug Bounty Hunting and Advanced Data Analysis.<br>🎯 Goals: To be a Best Hacker And GM in Chess<br>🎲 Fun fact: I'm a student of class XII, and I'm only 18 year old😁😁😁😁</h6>
+<h6 align="left">✨ Creating AI Models and Finding bugs in various companies Since 2022<br>📚 I'm currently learning Advanced Bug Bounty Hunting and Advanced Data Analysis.<br>🎯 Goals: To be the Best Hacker And GM in Chess<br>🎲 Fun fact: I'm a student of class XII, and I'm only 18 years old😁😁😁😁</h6>

 ###